wthrowe/spectre/docs/DevGuide/Brigand.md

 \subsubsection bind Bind expression

 \par
-A bind expression is a specialization of `bind`.
+A bind expression is a specialization of `tmpl::bind`.
 It wraps an eager metafunction and its arguments.
 When evaluated, the arguments are each evaluated as metafunctions, and then the results are passed to the eager metafunction.
 \snippet Test_TMPLDocumentation.cpp tmpl::bind

 \note
-The `bind` metafunction does not convert an eager metafunction to a lazy one.
+The `tmpl::bind` metafunction does not convert an eager metafunction to a lazy one.
 It is handled specially in the evaluation code.

 \subsubsection pin Pin expression

 \par
-A pin expression is a specialization of `pin`.
-Evaluating a pin expression gives the argument to `pin`.
+A pin expression is a specialization of `tmpl::pin`.
+Evaluating a pin expression gives the argument to `tmpl::pin`.
 This can be used to force a type to be treated as a \ref metalambda_constant "constant", even if it would normally be treated as a different type of metalambda (usually a \ref metalambda_lazy "lazy expression").
 \snippet Test_TMPLDocumentation.cpp tmpl::pin

 \subsubsection defer Defer expression

 \par
-A defer expression is a specialization of `defer`.
+A defer expression is a specialization of `tmpl::defer`.
 It does not evaluate its argument, but results in a \ref metalambda_metaclosure "metaclosure" containing the passed metalambda and the current evaluation context.
 \snippet Test_TMPLDocumentation.cpp tmpl::defer

 \par
-The primary purposes for `defer` are constructing metalambdas to pass to other metafunctions and preventing "speculative" evaluation of a portion of a metalambda that is not valid for some arguments.
+The primary purposes for `tmpl::defer` are constructing metalambdas to pass to other metafunctions and preventing "speculative" evaluation of a portion of a metalambda that is not valid for some arguments.
 See the examples below, in particular \ref multiplication_table, \ref maybe_first, and \ref column_with_zeros.

 \warning
-The metalambda contained in a `defer` must be a \ref metalambda_lazy "lazy expression" or a \ref bind "bind expression".
+The metalambda contained in a `tmpl::defer` must be a \ref metalambda_lazy "lazy expression" or a \ref bind "bind expression".
 This is presumably a bug.
 If another type is needed, it can be wrapped in \ref always.

 \subsubsection parent Parent expression

 \par
-A parent expression is a specialization of `parent`.
+A parent expression is a specialization of `tmpl::parent`.
 It evaluates its argument, replacing the current context with its parent.
 This provides access to the captured arguments in a metaclosure.
 \snippet Test_TMPLDocumentation.cpp tmpl::parent

 \warning
-Do not call `parent` outside of a metaclosure context.
+Do not call `tmpl::parent` outside of a metaclosure context.
 This results in an empty evaluation context, causing unintuitive changes to the evaluation rules.
 (Most, but not all, expressions are left unevaluated in such a context.)
-Use
-\ref pin "pin" to prevent evaluation.
+Use \ref pin "pin" to prevent evaluation.

 \par

 \warning
-There is a bug that prevents `parent` from working in a metaclosure being evaluated in a metaclosure context.
+There is a bug that prevents `tmpl::parent` from working in a metaclosure being evaluated in a metaclosure context.
 In some cases this can be worked around by evaluating the metaclosure in the parent of the metaclosure context.
 \snippet Test_TMPLDocumentation.cpp tmpl::parent:bug